Why Dogs Get So Tired in New Places (Even After Short Outings)

 Mental fatigue doesn’t always look obvious.

-This kind of stopping isn’t stubbornness.
-It’s often a moment where the dog is trying to process what’s happening before continuing — something you may recognize if you’ve seen why dogs freeze or refuse to walk in new places.
+This isn’t stubbornness.
+It’s usually a moment where the dog is trying to process what’s happening before deciding what to do next.

-These patterns show up across different environments.
+These patterns show up in different ways depending on the environment.

 At daycare, it may look like a dog becoming less engaged after extended social interaction.